Let’s start with this article about lambs in Scotland, written by Sheila Walsh in the The Stream.

 I did not understand Christian theology much until my sophomore year of high school, because I did not go to church for 5 years following my conversion.
 My discovery of C.S.
 Lewis in high school and William Lane Craig in my undergraduate years helped me to understand more about Christian theology.
 The web site Leadership University introduced me to Craig and Walter Bradley.
 Once I read Craig’s arguments in his debates with Michael Tooley and Corey Washington, I was convinced.
 I remember printing them out in the computer lab and reading them.
 It was at this time that I dumped young-earth creationism due to the evidence for the big bang, but I still doubt macro-evolution today.
 I am a big proponent of intelligent design.

-For me, Christianity was a simple matter of being willing to go along with what was true, and not insisting having fun or conforming to peer expectations.
-The essential characteristic of my faith, in contrast to my older brother’s lack of faith, was this – I did not mind being different, so long as I never lost a debate about what was true.
-My obedience to Christ has never been conditional on things going my way, on being liked, or anything like that.
+For me, Christianity was a simple matter of being willing to go along with what was true.
+I did not form my worldview based on what was fun or by conforming to peer expectations.
+The essential characteristic of my faith, in contrast to my older brother’s lack of faith, was that I did not mind being different to others.
+Some people embrace Christianity hoping that God will give them goodies, but my obedience to Christ has contingent on things going my way, on being liked, or anything like that.
 The only thing that mattered was being factually correct.
-It never bothered me what other people were doing, or what other people expected me to do, so long as as I was acting on what I knew to be true.
-And God helped me to find out what was true my motivating me to study, and leading me to him with good evidence, and good mentors.
+And God helped me to find out what was true by motivating me to study, and leading me to Him with good evidence, and good mentors.
+I would say that he was there providing me with information and experiences that changed my mind naturally.

 How has this affected me?
 Well, this is the second thing I wanted to say about the bummer lamb analogy.
 Since I was a victim of this hands-off, me-first style of parenting, it’s caused me to be extra sensitive about being a good spiritual leader to others in the same predicament.The people I mentor can see it in the way that I treat them the exact opposite of the way that my older brother and I were treated.
 I care what people read.
 I care what courses they choose.
 I care what they eat.
 I care how they feel.
 I care about their finances.
 I care about their plans to serve God.
 I care about their romantic relationships.
 I care whether they get recognition for doing good.
 I care whether their life is going in the right direction.
 One person I mentored who once considered taking her own life wrote to me when she graduated from a STEM program, and she said this: “I wish you could have been here at my graduation.
 My parents only paid for this degree.
 You were the one who got me through it”.
 We have never met in person, but she is going to continue to make a huge difference for Christ and His Kingdom going forward.